Cybrotrix/JayLabs.Owin.OAuthAuthorization/blogpost_1.md

 The *AuthorizeEndpoint* method is central here.
 The flow described in the scenario section is implemented here.
 We're checking the scope, if not valid we return an OAuth error in the fragment part and complete the request.
-Then we check for an external token (if the user is authenticated), if not we used the challenge method in the middleware.
+Then we check for an external token (if the user is authenticated), if not, we use the challenge method in the authentication middleware.
 If the user is authenticated we transform (add our custom claims) and sign the token.

-Let's take a look on the options (*JwtOptions* and *ProviderOptions*) the provider needs.
+Let's take a look on the options (*JwtOptions* and *CustomProviderOptions*) the provider needs.

 ##### Options

-The provider options allow you to issue custom claims and set scope.
+The provider options allow you to transform claims.

     var handleConsentOptions = new HandleConsentOptions(consentParameterName:"consentAnswer");

     var jwtOptions = new JwtOptions {
         JwtSigningKeyAsUtf8 = "your key",
         Issuer = "your issuer name",
-        Audience, "your oauth audience (uri)",
+        Audience, "your oauth audience",
         JwtTokenParameterName = "jwt_token",
         SupportedScope = "Your scope"
     }